Club Competition Rules 2020/21

 1.6 Where it is clear that a player will miss 3 or more consecutive matches through absence (except for International or Interprovincial duty), injury or suspension, clubs shall remove the player in question from the nominations immediately.

-1.7 If a player does not play for their nominated team, or above, in any period covering 3 consecutive matches (except due to International or Interprovincial duty), the club shall be obliged to give a written explanation to the Competitions Committee and replace the player in question prior to the next match.
+1.7 If a player does not play for their nominated team, or above, in any period covering 3 consecutive matches (except due to International or Interprovincial duty), the club shall be obliged to give a written explanation to the relevant Registrar and replace the player in question prior to the next match.

 1.9 Nominations for a season may not be altered after 1st March.

-1.10 Cup nominations shall be those applying to the league 3 days prior to the first match that the team plays in the cup.
+1.10 Cup nominations shall be those applying to the league 3 days prior to the cup match in question that the team plays in.
 Each member of a team competing in a Cup competition shall be a bona fide member of the club represented.
-Additionally, for cup matches which are played after 15th November in a season, they shall have played in at least two league matches for the club in the current season at the level, or lower, of the cup competition in question (includes U16 & U15 games).
+Additionally, for cup matches which are played after 15th November in a season, they shall have played in at least two league matches in the current season for the team, or lower team in the club, in question that are due to play in a cup competition (includes U.16 Girls & U15 Senior Boys games).

 1.11 Any team participating in EYHL1 will not be eligible to play in any Munster Cup Competition.